Mooring-Research/Tapirus-Research/README.md

 ### Christian
 Converted each species' detection times to solar time and converted mp4 to jpg

-# Add more directory info
+# Add more directory info.